ejfamanas/typescript-scaffolder/README.md

 	// use the enum generator from the output of the interface generator await generateEnumsFromPath(INTERFACE_OUTPUT_DIR, ENUM_OUTPUT_DIR);

-	// use the json schema generator from the output of the interface generator await generateJsonSchemasFromPath(INTERFACE_OUTPUT_DIR, SCHEMA_OUTPUT_DIR)

 	// Generates an object-centric axios api client based on a config file await generateApiClientsFromPath(ENDPOINT_CONFIG_PATH, INTERFACE_OUTPUT_DIR, CLIENT_OUTPUT_DIR);